 10. Some events give assignments to teachers who have entered students.
 Any teacher who fails to carry out the assigned duties and who has not provided a substitute approved by the chair may not enter students in that event in the following year.

-11. For teachers who notify chairs within 24 hours of the event date that they cannot fulfill their assigned duties and cannot provide an approved substitute, there is a substitute fee of $100 for every shift that the teacher has been assigned.
+11. For teachers who notify Chairs at least one week before the event date that they cannot fulfill their assigned duties and cannot provide an approved substitute, there is a substitute fee of $60 per hour or fraction thereof for every hour that the teacher has been assigned.
 Exceptions in case of emergency may be granted by the chair.
-Substitute fees:

 12. For teachers who are not present for assigned duties at any NVMTA event, have not provided an approved substitute, and have not given prior notice of their absence of the day of the event, there is a PENALTY FINE of $150 in addition to the substitute fees outlined above.
 Students of the teacher cannot be entered in the event for one year.
 All results of entered students will be withheld until the penalty fine and the substitute fee are paid to the chair of the event.
 All checks should be made out to NVMTA.